 Following these suggestions cannot guarantee your safety, but they could help make you safer.
 It is important to remember to create safety plans that are right for you, in your particular situation, with the particular person who is abusing you.
 Not all these suggestions will work for you, and some may place you in even more danger.
-You have to do what is best for you to keep you safe.
+You have to do what is best for you to keep yourself safe.

-How to Keep Yourself Safe during Abuse:
+How To Keep Yourself Safe During Abuse:

 - Know potential escape routes.
 If you have children make sure they know the escape routes too and practise them.

 - Know where the “safe places” are in your house.
 Move to a safe(r) room.

 - Avoid the kitchen and garage due to potential weapons.
 Also try to avoid rooms with tile or hardwood floors.